platformsh/platformsh-docs/docs/src/languages/php/fpm.md

 less /var/log/php.access.log
 ```

 In the fifth column, you'll see the peak memory usage that occurred while each request was handled.
-The peak usage will probably vary between requests, but in order to avoid the severe performance costs that come from swapping, your size hint should be somewhere between the average and worst case memory usages that you observe.
+The peak usage will probably vary between requests, but to avoid the severe performance costs that come from swapping, your size hint should be somewhere between the average and worst case memory usages that you observe.

 A good way to determine an optimal request memory is with the following command: